 The ICO will continue to take a risk-based approach to enforcement in this area, taking into account the level of intrusion, the efforts made to provide clear information and get consent, and consumer concern.
 You can find more about the action we are taking on cookies on the Enforcement section of the ICO website.

 Apps store information on smart devices, and some apps may also access information on the device (eg contacts or photos).
 App developers should therefore provide clear information to users about what the app does, and exactly how it uses their information, before users click to install the app.
 It is also important to consider user privacy controls and avoid switching optional features on by default.
-This ties in closely with the requirements of the Data Protection Act and the GDPR.
+This ties in closely with the requirements of the Data Protection Act and the UK GDPR.